basisproject/paper/src/03-regions.md

 Regions don't just own things.
 They also have a set of member-decided parameters such as:

-- Per-week hourly ceiling on voting rights (after working a certain amount of hours, no additional voting rights are granted)
-- Worker minimum average weekly hours to be given at-cost use of assets
+- Number of average weekly hours worked required to be considered a member
+- Number of average weekly hours worked above which someone is considered a full member
 - Worker credit multiplier cap
 - Distribution plans for regional profits
 - Budgets for regional projects and services (hospitals, schools, etc)

 ## Governance

 Regions are self-governing, and therefor are free to choose whatever structure they see fit.
 For instance, how is it decided to buy a new asset?
 If there is a regionally-owned bank, what is its investment strategy?
-Are these decided via direct election or does the region elect a minister handles these decisions?
+Are these decided via direct election or does the region elect a minister or council to handle these decisions?

+Governance in the Basis system is done using a system of permissions that apply either to a member or a group of members (a council).
+Permissions can be region-wide or only pertain to a specific class of regional assets.
+No matter the permissions given or how they apply, permissions are given by members and can be revoked by members.

-Basis gives members the tools to create these structures and make these decisions without imposing any pre-determined bluebprint.
+Basis gives members the tools to create their own governance structures and make these decisions without imposing any pre-determined blueprint.
 Regions are free to self-govern as they see fit.